Freelancer training and development

 Research and development in collaboration with Guildhall School of Music & Drama.

-Tonic is working with Guildhall School of Music & Drama to explore ways in which affordable, flexible and relevant training and professional development opportunities could be provided for performing arts freelancers.
-This work is funded by the government’s Regional Innovation Fund.
+In 2024, Tonic worked with Guildhall School of Music & Drama to explore ways in which affordable, flexible and relevant training and professional development opportunities could be provided for performing arts freelancers.
+This work was funded by the government’s Regional Innovation Fund.

 The performing arts industry is reliant on the skills, labour and talent of the freelance workforce; freelancers are at the heart of everything we do.
 In spite of this, relatively little focus is given to ensuring that our freelance workforce is tooled up, resilient, and equipped to be the best it can.